allucat1000/HuopaProxy/README.md

 ### Install
 - Install "express", "node-fetch" and "cheerio" using a package manager of your choice (NPM is stable)
+- Change the server URL in the server script to something like localhost:3000
 - Run the server script
 - Open the client HTML file